 In our last blog post we shared some interesting information about the history of Farming at Rockbrook.
-During our research on the farm, we also found a fascinating news article from The New York Times about The Carriers bringing the first motorized tractor to the area and single handedly saving the farming season with their new machine.
+During our research on the history of the farm, we also found a fascinating news article from The New York Times about The Carriers bringing the first motorized tractor to the area saving the farming season with their new machine.
 Mr. Carrier was in the automobile and tractor business down in SC, and that is how he came to Brevard in the first place.
 H.P.
 Clarke, founder of Rockbrook Farm and father of Nancy Clarke Carrier (camp founder) ordered an automobile from Mr. Carrier’s dealership.
 While delivering the car, Mr. Carrier met Nancy Clarke and their romance began.
 They would eventually marry and Mr. Carrier would relocate to Rockbrook Farm.
 It is during this time that Mr. Carrier joined Mr. Clarke in his farming business and eventually purchased the tractor that would come to serve such an important role in farming of the French Broad River Valley.

 The article states that: